 (Source: Navigant Research)

 Data volume gets most of the attention (hence the name big data, not fast data or diverse data) and velocity gets the communication and IT folks excited.
 But it’s the variety of the data, and the variety of the velocity and the variety of the volume, that makes the big data interesting.
 It’s not just that data is big or fast; it’s the diversity of speeds and directions that data travels to its many users.

 Big Data, Big Challenges

 For example, utilities used to report monthly electricity usage; now customers can see how much power they use every 15 minutes – that’s three orders of magnitude difference!
 In addition, utility data is now being served to customers, local grid operators, energy efficiency firms, and facility managers.
 Lastly, it is the complexity of the variety (the variety of the variety) that creates challenges, as well.
 For example, in the developing world, buildings are at many different levels of IT sophistication and electrical grids have to integrate old equipment and management processes along with new state-of-the-art high-tech factories that need highly reliable power.

 So how is big data actually affecting cleantech markets and technologies?
 Going forward, in our research and our blogs, we will touch on how big data is changing cities and how it’s being integrated into regular business practices.
 We will explore how traditional firms are coming up to speed, while startups are using it to leapfrog their competition.
 We’ll also examine how big data is providing new opportunities and challenges to the cleantech markets and how those markets are responding.

-Tags: Big Data, Building Systems, Energy Management, Smart Buildings Program, Smart grids, Utility Innovations
+Tags: Big Data, Building Systems, Digital Utility Strategies, Energy Management, Smart Buildings Program, Smart grids

 | No Comments »